Crell/enum-comparison/README.md

 }
 ```

-Enums do not support constructors.
-(Or rather, the constructor is private, so you cannot pass parameters to it.)
-They do, however, support interfaces.

 Enum values have a number of methods on them by default to access metadata, including `Suit.valueOf("HEARTS")` (returns "HEARTS") and `Suit.valueOf("HEARTS").ordinal()` (returns 0).

 The values of an enum can be iterated as a set: